-Every day when I pick up industry news, I’m bombarded with stories of layoffs, budget cuts and even hospital closings.
-These are very uncertain times in the healthcare industry and can put healthcare workers on edge, worrying about job security.
+Every day I pick up industry new.
+I’m bombarded with stories about layoffs, budget cuts and hospital closings.
+These are very uncertain times in the healthcare.
+The uncertainty puts healthcare workers on edge.
+They worry about job security.
 This is completely understandable when you consider job security in context of Maslow’s Hierarchy of Human Needs.
 The most basic need is physical (food, shelter, water) followed by safety – both of which are threatened in the face of job loss.
-If someone is worried about job security it’s difficult to be at their best for the patients or other customers.
+If someone is worried about job security it’s difficult for them to be at their best for the patients.
 If your organization is going through change, it’s important to be as transparent as possible.
-Communicate.
-Communicate.
-Communicate.
+Communicate!

-This is difficult for senior leaders because, even though you want to be transparent, you may not feel like you have enough concrete facts to share.
+It is difficult for senior leaders to communicate because, even though you want to be transparent, you may not feel like you have enough concrete facts to share.
 It’s a fine line to walk, but remaining silent for too long can breed distrust.

 I vividly recall a time when my CEO reported an abysmal financial picture to all employees at a town hall meeting.
-People were openly shocked because the previous CEO had always painted a rosy picture of rainbows and unicorns.
+The revelation shocked the employees.
+The previous CEO had always painted a rosy picture of rainbows and unicorns.
 He hadn’t been honest because he didn’t want people to worry.
-Instead they were blindsided.
+The news blindsided the audience

 If you don’t know what to say or how to say it, get advice.
 There are great communication experts out there who can help you craft and execute a solid strategic communication plan.
-If people are united around the mission, vision and values you’ll have a strong foundation.
+You will have a strong foundation if you rally around the mission vision and values.
 Remind them that despite any uncertainty happening behind the scenes, one thing that remains true is that today your doors will open and patients will enter in search of care and we must all be at our best – for them.